Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Introduction

 \section{Introduction}

-A explosive growth in data availability arising from proliferating Internet of Things (IoT) and 5G/6G technologies, combined with the availability of increasing computational resources through cloud and data-servers, promote the applications of machine learning (ML) in many domains (e.g., finance, health-care, industry and smart city).
-ML technologies, e.g., deep learning, have revolutionized the ways that information is extracted with ground-breaking successes in various areas.
+An explosive growth in data availability arising from proliferating Internet of Things (IoT) and 5G/6G technologies, combined with the availability of increasing computational resources through cloud and data servers, promote the applications of machine learning (ML) in many domains (e.g., finance, health-care, industry, and smart city).
+ML technologies, e.g., deep learning, have revolutionized the ways that information is extracted with ground-breaking successes in various areas~\cite{8763885}.
 Meanwhile, owing to the advent of IoT, the number of intelligent applications with edge computing, such as smart manufacturing, intelligent transportation, and intelligent logistics, is growing dramatically.

-As such, the conventional centralized deep learning is no longer capable of efficiently processing the dramatically increased amount of data from the massive number of IoT or edge devices.
-For example, as showed in Fig.~\ref{data_inc}, the expected volume of data will be 181 zetabytes in 2025\footnote{https://www.statista.com/statistics/871513/worldwide-data-created/}.
-In addition, the long runtime of training the models steers solution designers towards using distributed systems for an increase of parallelization and the total amount of wireless bandwidth, as the training data required for sophisticated applications can easily be in the order of terabytes~\cite{elsebakhi2015large}.
-Examples include transaction processing for larger enterprises on data that is stored in different locations~\cite{2009Principles} or astronomical data that is too large to move and centralize~\cite{raicu2006astroportal}.
+As such, conventional centralized deep learning can no longer efficiently process the dramatically increased amount of data from the massive number of IoT or edge devices.
+For example, as shown in Fig.~\ref{data_inc}, the expected volume of data will be 181 zetabytes in 2025\footnote{https://www.statista.com/statistics/871513/worldwide-data-created/}.
+In addition, the long runtime of training models steers solution designers towards using distributed systems for an increase of parallelization and the total amount of wireless bandwidth, as the training data required for sophisticated applications can easily be on the order of terabytes~\cite{elsebakhi2015large}.
+Examples include transaction processing for larger enterprises on data that is stored in different locations~\cite{Bernstein2009Principles} or astronomical data that is too large to move and collect~\cite{raicu2006astroportal}.